 Doing keyword research allows you to find low-competition phrases that have high search volume – in other words, the low-hanging fruit.
 Put simply, these are phrases that a lot of people are typing in that don’t bring up hundreds of resources already.
 You’ll need to use a tool like Ahrefs, SEMRush, or free tools like Ubersuggest for this.

 The benefit of podcasts is they are easy to create – all you need is a podcasting microphone and some sound recording software and there are plenty of free or low-cost tools such as Garageband, Audacity, and Studio One.
 You can interview guest speakers in your niche and discuss a variety of topics that are interesting to your audience.
+If you’re planning to focus on interview podcasts, Podcastle is another great tool for recording remotely.
+You can record in high-quality, host up to 9 guests, get a separate track for each and edit your audio files into a publication-ready podcast online.

-YouTube is the second biggest search engine after Google and a great way to show impact, educate people, and tell stories about your cause, so you’d be making a mistake not to consider video in your content strategy.
+YouTube is the second biggest search engine after Google and a great way to show impact, educate people and tell stories about your cause, so you’d be making a mistake not to consider video in your content strategy.
 In fact, with YouTube, you can collect online donations too.
 Click here to read and follow the simple steps.

 Nonprofit organizations need clout to build donors.
 Being cited and referenced in relevant publications in your niche helps build trust and credibility for the organization.
 Gaining press means being able to build relationships and wow journalists with your press releases.
 Unless you are particularly competent in this area, it may be worth working with an external agency or consultant who has built up relationships over time in such an industry.